SmartTensors/NTFk.jl/README.md

 Julia uses git and curl to install the necessary packages.

-It is important to set proxies if needed:
+It is important to set proxies, if needed:

 ```bash
 export ftp_proxy=http://proxyout.<your_site>:8080